uwescience/hsistem-cloud101/_episodes/02_framework.md

 - Set up your cloud account, build your environment, get back to your research

-### What this course is

-- A description of how you choose a cloud platform
-- Elements of implementing your research on the cloud
-- Overview of security, cost, account management, processing power and time value
-- Hands-on: Start an instance, store some data **Across Three Cloud Platforms**
-- Hands-on: Build a Django web application with an API
-- Hands-on: Build and operate a compute cluster
-- Enthusiasim: Researcher advocacy and the eScience Institute

-### What it isn't

-- A comprehensive overview of managing a public cloud account
-- A license to jump onto the public cloud and start creating massive compute jobs
-- An advertisement for some particular cloud vendor
-- Extensive comparison with **BAM** or UW HPC computing

-### Two severe weather advisories
+## Advisories

 > ## The burden of cloud management is on each of us
-> There is considerable detail to learn about managing your work on the public cloud.
+> There are details to learn about managing your work on the public cloud.
 > Without this skill life can quickly become expensive; for example if you accidentally
-> allocate > expensive resources and leave them runningi.
+> allocate > expensive resources and leave them running.
 > (Cloud instances can be turned off without losing state/progress and they can
 > be saved as memory images.)
 {: .callout}